 A more advanced but still non-surgical treatment option for carpal tunnel syndrome is a cortisone injection.
 This method also helps to reduce inflammation, but it’s not a cure.
 When the medication wears off, you may begin experiencing symptoms again.

 Have more questions about carpal tunnel syndrome?
-Contact our office today for more information or to schedule a consultation with Dr. Cobb.
+Contact our office today for more information or to schedule a consultation.
 We look forward to hearing from you soon.